Zmschellinger/Zmschellinger.github.io/archive.md

 permalink: /archive
 ---

-# Archived write ups and completed projects
+# Archive

+This is where I keep old write-ups and completed projects.